Four-acceleration

 Application

-In case when a certain force field acts on the
+In case when a certain force field acts on a particle,

-particle, the acceleration of the particle will depend on both components of
+the acceleration of the particle will depend on both components of this field,

-this field, that is, on the field strength and the corresponding solenoidal
+that is, on the field strength and the corresponding solenoidal vector.
+Thus,

-vector.
-Thus, the electric field strength, magnetic field, charge and velocity
+the electric field strength, magnetic field, charge and velocity of the

-of the particle determine the value of the Lorentz force, which accelerates the
+particle determine the value of Lorentz force, which accelerates the particle

-particle in the electromagnetic field.
-The same situation takes place in the
+in electromagnetic field.
+The same situation takes place in the covariant

 field strength and the gravitational